Experience Design and Management

-The degrees in the Department of Experience Design and Management are limited enrollment programs.
+The degree programs in the school carry special enrollment limitations.
 Please see the BYU Marriott School of Business Undergraduate Advisement Center for specific details.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements:

 - The University Core, consisting of requirements in general and religious education.
 (For a complete listing of courses that meet university core requirements, see here.)